santhoshkumar150699/Email-Spam-Prediction/README.md

 # Email-Spam-Prediction
 * Email Spam Filter using Logistic Regression
-  A Python project that utilizes Logistic Regression to build an effective spam email filter.
-This filter classifies incoming emails as spam or non-spam (ham) with high precision, enhancing email security and organization.
+* A Python project that utilizes Logistic Regression to build an effective spam email filter.
+*  This filter classifies incoming emails as pam or non-spam (ham) with high precision, enhancing email security and organization.

 ## Table of Contents
- 1. Introduction
+ *  Introduction
- 2. Features
+ -  Features
- 3. Requirements
+ -  Requirements
- 4. Usage
+ -  sage
- 5. Project Structure
+ -  roject Structure
- 6. License
+ -  License

 # Introduction
 In the digital age, email communication is essential, but the constant influx of spam emails can be overwhelming and pose security risks.